smasky/SWAT-UQ/README.md

 <p align="center"><img src="./resource/SWAT-UQ.svg" width="400"/></p>

-**SWAT-UQ** is an extend project of [UQPyL](https://github.com/smasky/UQPyL), a comprehensive platform for uncertainty analysis and parameter optimization.
-This project aims to provide full integration of UQPyL and the **Soil and Water Assessment Tool** (SWAT) models, enabling users to easily perform sensitivity analysis, single-objective optimization, and multi-objective optimization and so on.
+**SWAT-UQ** is an extend project of [UQPyL](https://github.com/smasky/UQPyL) - a comprehensive platform for uncertainty analysis and parameter optimization.
+This project aims to provide full integration of UQPyL and **Soil and Water Assessment Tool** (SWAT), enabling users to easily perform sensitivity analysis, single-objective optimization, and multi-objective optimization and so on.

 There are two available versions of SWAT-UQ to meet different user needs:
  - **Code Version** - Designed for advanced users who require greater flexibility and customization in their modeling workflows.